melange-re/melange-re.github.io/docs/melange-book/counter.md

 - How to create and run a basic ReasonReact app
 - ReasonReact components are also modules
 - OCaml has an `option` type whose value can be either `None` or `Some(_)`
-- The pipe first operator is an alternate way to invoke functions that enables easy chaining of function calls
+- The pipe last operator is an alternate way to invoke functions that enables easy chaining of function calls
 - The `style` prop doesn't take generic objects